-Bristol has an innovative and expanding digital industry and was recently ranked as one of the top two cities in the UK Smart Cities Index (2016), which described the city as a ‘leader in open data access, energy innovation, and imaginative forms of community engagement.’
+Bristol has an expanding digital industry and was recently ranked as one of the top two cities in the UK Smart Cities Index (2016).
+However, we know that large-scale ‘smart city’ programmes don’t always address the needs and priorities of communities.

 The Bristol Approach framework contains six phases.
 It has been structured to ensure that community technology programmes are driven by issues that are relevant to local needs and take place at community level, with local people actively involved in design, testing and evaluation.

 In 2016 we worked with artists Paul Hurley and Caleb Parkin and communities across Bristol to identify issues that people were passionate about tackling:

 Diverse groups of residents, artists, technologists, makers and activists formed around these issues.
 The ‘Dampbusters’ group followed the six phases of The Bristol Approach (shown above) to investigate if sensors or other sensing technologies could be used to gather relevant data and tackle the issues.

 Find out how they put The Bristol Approach into action in the new Bristol Approach booklet.

 The Bristol Approach to Citizen Sensing refers to applying the processes and ethos of The Bristol Approach framework to sensing, ‘smart city’ and technology projects.

 ‘Citizen Sensing’ is a process where people build, use, or act as, sensors – for example, identifying and gathering information (or ‘data’) that will help them to tackle an issue that’s important to them.
 This sensing process could involve creating a bespoke temperature sensor from scratch or using a piece of technology that already has an in-built sensor, like a smartphone.
 However simple or complex the technology, and whatever the data being gathered, citizen sensing is about empowering and enabling people to use technology for social good.

 If you’re interested in the Damp Busters pilot please contact Martha for more details.